maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The After-Dinner Sermon, or the author wields a mallet

-Characters stating their philosophies is okay in moderation, since everyone has them.
+Characters stating their philosophies is okay in moderation since everyone has them.
 Too much and the author is being heavy-handed.
 Said philosophies also have higher standards for originality and insight.
 Familiar themes should be shown through the story, not directly stated.

 #### The Educational Film, where the deck is stacked

-Every single situation shouldn't be focused around the same kind of injustice.
+Every single situation shouldn't be focused on the same kind of injustice.
 These are best expressed over a longer period of time so they're more realistic.

 Three common issues in novels with themes by which no one agrees:

-#### The High Colonic By Mail, or the author's worldview doesn't intersect with the readers's
+#### The High Colonic By Mail, or the author's worldview doesn't intersect with the readers

 Novels for the public should consider how far away the expressed ideas deviate from the mainstream.
-Don't assume fringe views will be shared with the reader, like vaccines kill puppies.
+Don't assume fringe views will be shared with the reader like vaccines kill puppies.

-#### Obsession by Calvin Klein (you know he's Jewish right?), or the author accidentally showing their harder biases
+#### Obsession by Calvin Klein (you know he's Jewish right?) or the author accidentally showing their harder biases

 Expressing more fiercely held opinions and saying them on almost every page, taking them from motifs to alienating the reader.
 Present uncommon opinions sparingly, since the real aim is telling the story.